 Around the corner, I hear Oliver throw the TV remote over the baby gate, and after it clatters across the kitchen floor, he emits a guttural sound and shouts, “MOTE!
 MIIIIIIIIIIIIINE!”
 We have entered the “MINE” phase of toddlerhood, and no amount of parenting books and blogs could really prepare me for it.
 I immediately prepare a second infusion as Oliver yanks at the baby gate, threatening to tear it down.

 Infusion two moves away from malt and instead offers sweet potato aromas alongside savory cocoa, but my sip is interrupted by the sound of the bathroom door opening and the sink faucet turning on.
 I nearly tear down the baby gate myself trying to get to Oliver, who is standing on the toilet and splashing in sink water.
 This used to be a fun activity for us, but during a brief moment of having my back turned, Oliver clogged the sink with an entire roll of toilet paper.
 In 2020– the year of toilet paper shortages nationwide!
 I’m still recovering from that trauma, but dragging a soggy Oliver out of the bathroom isn’t any better.
-As we start to cross the threshold into the hallway, Oliver lets his body go limp and screams a thousand screams (roughly).
+As we start to cross the threshold into the hallway, Oliver lets his body go limp and screams a thousand screams (approximately).

 Infusion three through six are a blur of sips stolen from beside the fridge in between attempts to build a Lego tower and consoling an inconsolable toddler.
 The Yunnan Golden Buds isn’t an overly complex tea, but delicious all the same.
 It is forgiving during distracted moments and delivers a consistent cup of cocoa, malt, and sweet potato.
 It’s the flavor profile I found myself reaching for the most when I needed comfort this year– when the world began shutting down, when the months blurred together into some appointment of time never experienced before, when all I wanted were sunny days but was delivered rain instead, and now during moments of toddler-infused chaos.